CBI registers FIR against Anil Deshmukh, conducts searches | Law-Order

 The apex court had termed the matter as quite serious but asked Singh to approach the high court.
 Singh then filed a PIL in the high court, seeking an ''immediate, unbiased, impartial'' probe by the CBI.

-In Mumbai, CBI teams conducted simultaneous searches at two properties linked to Deshmukh -- the state government's `Dnyaneshwari' bungalow in south Mumbai which was allotted to him when he was a minister, and his flat in Sukhada Apartment in Worli, an official said.
+In Mumbai, CBI teams conducted simultaneous searches at the state government's `Dnyaneshwari' bungalow in south Mumbai which was allotted to him when he was a minister, his flat in Sukhada Apartment in Worli, and also the flat of his personal assistant, an official said.

+Incriminating documents and electronic gadgets were seized during the searches, he added.

 CBI officers wearing PPE kits and masks in view of the coronavirus situation conducted the searches that began early morning.
 They left around 4 pm.

-In Nagpur, a CBI team that had arrived from Delhi on Friday night carried out searches at Deshmukh's properties early Saturday morning.
-They also wore PPE kits and masks.
+In Nagpur, a CBI team that had arrived from Delhi on Friday night carried out searches at Deshmukh's properties on Saturday.
+They too wore PPE kits and masks.

-''I cooperated with the CBI team which came for searches at my house,'' Deshmukh told reporters.
+''I cooperated with the CBI team which came for searches at my house,'' Deshmukh told reporters before leaving for his constituency.

+However, an hour later the CBI team returned and Deshmukh was also called back to the residence, sources said.

 Meanwhile, talking to reporters, NCP spokesperson and Maharashtra minister Nawab Malik said, ''Nobody is above the law.
 Anil Deshmukh is cooperating with the agencies.